10dollars/tendollars.github.io.raw/_posts/2014-04-30-carlo-flores.md

 #### How did you decide what features to build in?
 Are there any new features you want to add in the future?
 Anything you're dying to fix?

 All the features have come in based on user need or to allow myself to use cats whenever possible on other projects.
 A good one was when EdgeCats got quite a bit of Reddit and Twitter traffic which led to a HUGE amount of bandwidth use.
-At that point I brought in EdgeCats.net/meow as a dirty trick to allow cached images and reduce the internet bill.
+At that point, I brought in EdgeCats.net/meow as a dirty trick to allow cached images and reduce the internet bill.

-#### Where did netcat come from?
+#### Where did [netcat](http://edgecats.net/netcat) come from?

-One of our former designers [Tianhe Yang](https://twitter.com/tianheyang) put it together over a day as an homage to Nyan Cat and terminal programs.
+One of our former designers, [Tianhe Yang](https://twitter.com/tianheyang), put it together over a day as an homage to Nyan Cat and terminal programs.
 Try dragging him around the screen for a hidden feature!

-netcat has been used for various parties in various places as well, since the -auto flag on a projector beats old timey hipster style black and white movies any day of the week, but twice on caturdays.
+Netcat has been used for various parties in various places as well, since the -auto flag on a projector beats old timey hipster style black and white movies any day of the week, but twice on caturdays.

 #### Are you a domain hoarder?
 What's the best domain you've got sitting idle right now?